Watch FKA twigs preview new album at Valentino’s Paris Fashion Week show

-FKA Twigs has unveiled four brand new tracks whilst performing at Valentino’s Paris Fashion Week show – watch it below.
+FKA Twigs has unveiled four brand new tracks whilst performing at Valentino’s Paris Fashion Week show – watch footage below.

 The singer-songwriter (real name Tahliah Debrett Barnett) last released music in 2022, where her mixtape ‘CAPRISONGS‘ was dubbed “the brightest, poppiest music of her career” in our four-star review.
 That same year, she was the youngest recipient to ever receive NME’s Godlike Genius gong at the BandLab NME Awards.
 That title has previously been held by the likes of The Clash, Blondie, and The Cure.